Morriar/nit/lib/markdown/README.md

-A markdown parser for Nit.
+# A markdown parser for Nit

 Markdown documentation can be found in http://daringfireball.net/projects/markdown/.
 This parser is inspired by the famous TxtMark for Java (https://github.com/rjeschke/txtmark).